NixOS/nixfmt/README.md

    -->

+_Warning: This is a work in progress, and we do not recommend using this tool on important and/or code that was not properly backed-up as the in place mode can result in data loss._

 # `nixfmt`

 `nixfmt` is a formatter for Nix code, intended to easily apply a uniform style.
-This is a work in progress.

 ## Installation